-- In BIOS Setup, go to BIOS Features and set Windows 8/10 Features to Windows 8/10 and CSM Support to Disabled.
+- In BIOS Setup, go to BIOS and set Windows 8/10 Features to Windows 8/10 and CSM Support to Disabled.
 Save the changes and exit BIOS Setup. - After the system reboot, enter BIOS Setup again.
-Then enter the Peripherals\Intel(R) Rapid Storage Technology sub-menu. - On the Intel(R) Rapid Storage Technology menu, press < Enter> on Create RAID Volume to enter the Create RAID Volume screen.
-Enter a volume name with 1~16 letters (letters cannot be special characters) under the Name item and press < Enter>.
+Then enter the Peripherals\Intel(R) Rapid Storage Technology sub-menu. - 3.
+On the Intel(R) Rapid Storage Technology menu, press <Enter> on Create RAID Volume to enter the Create RAID Volume screen.
+Enter a volume name with 1~16 letters (letters cannot be special characters) under the Name item and press <Enter>.
 Then, select a RAID level.
-RAID levels supported include RAID 0, RAID 1, - (Note 1) An M.2 PCIe SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive - (Note 2) Refer to Chapter 1, "Internal Connectors," "M.2 Socket 3 Connector," for the configuration tables of SATA hard drives and M.2 SSDs.

-RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
-Next, use the down arrow key to move to Select Disks.

-- 4. Under Select Disks item, select the hard drives to be included in the RAID array.
+RAID levels supported include RAID 0, RAID 1, Recovery, RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
+Next, use the down arrow key to move to Select Disks. - 4.
+Under Select Disks item, select the hard drives to be included in the RAID array.
 Press the <Space> key on the hard drives to be selected (selected hard drives are marked with "X").
 Then set the stripe block size.
 The stripe block size can be set from 4 KB to 128 KB.
 Once you have selected the stripe block size, set the volume capacity. - 5.
 After setting the capacity, move to Create Volume and press <Enter> to begin. - 6.
 After completing, you'll be brought back to the Intel(R) Rapid Storage Technology screen.
 Under RAID Volumes you can see the new RAID volume.
 To see more detailed information, press <Enter> on the volume to check for information on RAID level, stripe block size, array name, and array capacity, etc.

-C-2.
+C-3.
 Configuring Legacy RAID ROM

 Enter the Intel® legacy RAID BIOS setup utility to configure a RAID array.
 Skip this step and proceed with the installation of Windows operating system for a non-RAID configuration.
 Steps:

-- After the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-> to enter Configuration Utility".
+- In BIOS Setup, go to BIOS and set CSM Support to Enabled and Storage Boot Option Control to Legacy Only.
+Save the changes and exit BIOS Setup.
+After the POST memory test begins and before the operating system boot begins, look for a message which says "Press <Ctrl-I> to enter Configuration Utility".
 Press <Ctrl> + to enter the RAID Configuration Utility. - After you press <Ctrl> + <|>, the MAIN MENU screen will appear.
 If you want to create a RAID array, select Create RAID Volume in MAIN MENU and press <Enter>. - After entering the CREATE VOLUME MENU screen, enter a volume name with 1~16 letters (letters cannot be special characters) under the Name item and press <Enter>.
 Then, select a RAID level.
-RAID levels supported include RAID 0, RAID 1, RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
+RAID levels supported include RAID 0, RAID 1, Recovery, RAID 10, and RAID 5 (the selections available depend on the number of the hard drives being installed).
 Press <Enter> to proceed. - 4.
 Under Disks item, select the hard drives to be included in the RAID array.
 If only two hard drives are installed, they will be automatically assigned to the array.
 Set the stripe block size if necessary.
 The stripe block size can be set from 4 KB to 128 KB.
 Once you have selected the stripe block size, press <Enter>. - Enter the array capacity and press <Enter>.
 Finally press <Enter> on the Create Volume item to begin creating the RAID array.
 When prompted to confirm whether to create this volume, press <Y> to confirm or <N> to cancel. - 6.
-When completed, you can see detailed information about the RAID array in the DISK/VOLUME INFORMATION section, including the RAID level, stripe block size, array name, and array capacity, etc. To exit the RAID BIOS utility, press < Esc> or select 6.
+When completed, you can see detailed information about the RAID array in the DISK/VOLUME INFORMATION section, including the RAID level, stripe block size, array name, and array capacity, etc. To exit the RAID BIOS utility, press <Esc> or select 6.
 Exit in MAIN MENU.